UVLabs/location-picker-at-checkout-for-woocommerce/readme.txt

 The save location of QR codes have been changed.
 Links to QR codes in past order emails will stop working after updating, but QR codes in new orders will work fine.

 == Changelog ==

+= 1.5.0 =
+* [New PRO] Create Shipping Regions by drawing them!
+Set custom price and name for regions that you ship to.
+The shipping method cost will automatically update if a customer falls within a region you've created.
+* [Fix] Various script errors that appeared in admin javascript console when not on LPAC settings pages.
+* [Fix] The hide map for guests visibility logic was returning the wrong value.
+* [Change] Rearranged some plugin options on LPAC's settings page.

+= 1.4.6 =
+* [Fix PRO] Shipping Cost by Distance feature was only taking effect if Save Customer Addresses feature was turned on.

 = 1.4.5 =
 * [Fix] The frontend maps required base script file would on some websites not be enqueued in time to be used as a handle for `wp_add_inline_script()` function .
 Fallback to Jquery core script handle in those cases.